 So, how can machine learning methods optimize for treatment assignment itself, instead of optimizing for accurate effect estimation?
 One approach to minimizing Equation~\ref{eq:regret} using machine learning is to reduce treatment assignment to importance weighted classification~\citep{zadrozny2003policy,zhao2012estimating}.
-As~\cite{zadrozny2003policy} first noted, treatment assignment can be framed as a weighted classification problem where the optimal treatment assignment is the target variable (as defined in Equation~\ref{eq:assignment_estimand}) and the outcomes observed under each treatment level serve to weight observations.
-This allows the use of any supervised classification algorithm to optimize for treatment assignment~\citep{beygelzimer2009offset}, but methods specifically designed for solving treatment assignment as a weighted classification problem also exist~\citep{zhao2012estimating}.
+As~\cite{zadrozny2003policy} first noted, treatment assignment can be framed as a weighted classification problem where the optimal treatment assignment is the target variable (as defined in Equation~\ref{eq:assignment_estimand}), and the outcomes observed under each treatment level serve to weight observations.
+This framing allows the use of any supervised classification algorithm to optimize for treatment assignment~\citep{beygelzimer2009offset}, but methods specifically designed for solving treatment assignment as a weighted classification problem also exist~\citep{zhao2012estimating}.

-Notably, since minimizing regret is equivalent to minimizing the weighted misclassification rate as specified by~\cite{zadrozny2003policy}, a useful analogy in this context is to think about treatment assignment as a classification problem and to think about causal effect estimation as a probability estimation (or regression) problem; the two tasks are related but not exactly the same.
-Importantly, it is well known in the predictive modeling literature that models that have a good classification performance are not necessarily good at estimating class probabilities and vice versa~\citep{friedman1997bias}.
-Similarly, the bias and variance components of the estimation error in causal effect predictions may combine to influence treatment assignment in a very different way than with the squared error of the predictions themselves~\citep{fernandez2018causal}.
-So, models that are relatively bad at causal effect prediction may be good at making treatment assignments, and models that are relatively good at causal effect prediction may be bad at making treatment assignments.
+Notably, because minimizing regret is equivalent to minimizing the weighted misclassification rate as specified by~\cite{zadrozny2003policy}, a useful analogy in this context is to think about treatment assignment as a classification problem and to think about causal effect estimation as a probability estimation (or regression) problem; the two tasks are related but not the same.
+Importantly, it is well known in the predictive modeling literature that models with good classification performance are not necessarily good at estimating class probabilities and vice versa~\citep{friedman1997bias}.
+Similarly, the bias and variance components of the estimation error in causal effect predictions may combine to influence treatment assignment in a very different way than the squared error of the predictions themselves~\citep{fernandez2018causal}.
+So, models that are relatively bad at causal effect prediction may be good at making treatment assignments, and models that are good at causal effect prediction may be relatively bad at making treatment assignments.